pulselabteam/PulseDB/README.md

 Here are some guides for downloading these data files
 - In our tests, the OneDrive links have shown better stability for downloading the data files, so we recommend using them.
-- We recommend downloading each of the file one at a a time, instead of zipping multiple files in the online drive and download together
+- We recommend downloading each of the file one at a time, instead of zipping multiple files in the online drive and download together